sijnstra/agon-docs/docs/vdp/System-Commands.md

 Support for this command was introduced in the Console8 VDP 2.7.0.
 Its behaviour is compatible with the equivalent commands on the Acorn BBC Micro and RISC OS.

-## `VDU 23, 0, &0B, n`: Set cursor end line §§§§
+## `VDU 23, 0, &0B, n`: Set text cursor end line §§§§

-This defines the end line of the cursor.
+This defines the end line of the text cursor.
 The displayed cursor will be drawn from the start line to the end line.
 The end line must be greater than the start line, and less than the current font height.

 Together with the start line, this command defines the vertical size of the cursor.

 If the start and end lines are equal then the cursor will be drawn as a horizontal line.
 If the end line value is less than the start line value then the cursor will not be drawn.
 If a value is given that is greater than the current font height then the cursor will be drawn to the end of the font height.

-## `VDU 23, 0, &80, n`: General poll
+## `VDU 23, 0, &80, n`: General poll {#vdu-23-0-80}

 This command will echo back `n` to MOS (see [VDP Serial Protocol](#vdp-serial-protocol))